Glomerulonephritis in Cats

 To definitively diagnose glomerulonephritis, a biopsy of the kidney is needed.
 In most cases, urine tests are sufficient to presumptively diagnose the presence of glomerular disease.
 Significant proteinuria (protein loss in the urine) is typically found on a routine urinalysis.
 Often the urine will also contain hyaline casts, which are proteins that are in the shape of the renal tubules indicating damage to those structures.
 A urine culture is helpful to eliminate bladder infection as a cause of the proteinuria.
 A test called a urine protein to creatinine ratio can be performed on the urine sample to determine the actual amount of protein loss.

 Other tests that are necessary to complete the diagnostic work-up include:

-- Radiographs or ultrasound of the kidneys to search for obvious masses or abnormal kidney shape and size
+- radiographs (X-rays) or ultrasound of the kidneys to search for obvious masses or abnormal kidney shape and size

-- Kidney biopsy, to identify glomerulonephritis conclusively and to differentiate it from amyloidosis, which is another kidney disease that affects the glomeruli.
+- kidney biopsy, to identify glomerulonephritis conclusively and to differentiate it from amyloidosis, which is another kidney disease affecting the glomeruli.

 "It can take several days to a few weeks to complete the necessary diagnostic work-up."